If you have a good memory, you may recall a few weeks just before Steve Jobs passed on, Apple stock dropped a good few percentage points.

 When people are paying you money for something and they don’t get what they expect, that’s when they reach for the refund button.

-I use this exact method for all my programs and it works well.
-Gideon also uses this method with great success.
+I used this exact method for all my flagship programs, short courses and membership site.
+Gideon also used this method with great success.

-So what went wrong this time?
+So what went wrong this time with Gideon’s training?
 Communication wasn’t quite clear enough.
-Despite telling people that it was a course delivered over a period of time, a few people still expected to have the entire course available to them from day one, rather than receive it sequentially.
+Despite telling people that it was a course delivered over a period of time, a few people still expected to have the entire course available from day one, rather than receive it sequentially.

 The challenge when managing expectations comes down to two variables –

-To make things especially challenging, each person has different preconceptions based on their unique experiences.
-If they took an online course and paid a certain price to receive certain information, they are very much using that experience as a benchmark for what they expect from you if they buy your course.
+Each person has different preconceptions based on their unique experiences.
+If they took someone else’s online course and paid a certain price to receive certain information, they are very much using that experience as a benchmark for what they expect from you if they buy your course.

 Everything including price, format, content, style, length, level of difficulty, to even simple things like what font is used on your webpages, comes with baggage.
 What people expect is based on what has come before.

-The difference between what they expect and what you deliver will determine your level of attrition, and whether what you put out there gains traction and succeeds or disappoints and flops.
-Success really comes down to understanding what people want and making sure they get it exactly how they expect to get it.
+The difference between what they expect and what you deliver will determine your level of attrition (cancellations), and whether what you put out there gains traction and succeeds or disappoints and flops.

-Expectation management isn’t just about you avoiding damaging errors, it also represents a fantastic opportunity.
+Expectation management isn’t just about you avoiding damaging errors from misalignment with preconceptions, it also represents a fantastic opportunity.
 The most successful products, blogs and even businesses succeed because they exceed expectations in unexpected ways.

 If “normal” is standard and you deliver something so much better than normal, you win.
-Taking Apple as an example again, one of the reasons they have done so well is their operating system is so much more reliable than the main operating system that people use – Windows.
+Take Apple as an example again.
+One of the reasons they have done so well is their operating system is so much more reliable than the main operating system they compete against – Microsoft Windows.

 Windows, while a capable operating system, has many issues that people have come to accept as normal.
-The fact that the “blue screen of death” was so common in earlier Windows versions that it became a running joke, demonstrates how much people’s expectations had dropped, to the point where consistent errors were considered normal.
-This was certainly not desirable, but accepted enough that people continued to use the operating system even with the obvious flaws.
+The fact that the “blue screen of death” was so common in earlier Windows versions that it became a running joke, demonstrates how far expectations had dropped.
+This was certainly not desirable but accepted enough that people continued to use the operating system even with the obvious flaws.